EDU8318 Organisational Transformation Through Learning

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On completion of this course students will be able to:

 - demonstrate an understanding of challenges currently confronting educational organisations and the importance of educators re-imaging their work; (Assignment 1)

 - demonstrate an understanding of different approaches to organisational transformation; (Assignment 1, Assignment 2 (option 2)

-- demonstrate knowledge of the basic concepts underpinning organisational transformation through learning; (Assignments 1 and 2)
+- demonstrate knowledge of the basic concepts underpinning the different approaches to organisational transformation through learning and the implications of these for leadership; (Assignments 1 and 2)

-- apply key spects of IDEAS in a specific workplace context; (Assignment 2)
+- apply key aspect of a school change process and organisational capacity building model to a specific workplace context; (Assignment 2)